In the Layer List, you’ll find all the Pages, Artboards and layers in your document. You can reorder and rename all of these from here.

 Note: You can show or hide Symbols in the Layer List, but not the individual layers within a Symbol.

-How to search the Layer List
+Searching the Layer List

 If you have a document with lots of layers, you can use the search bar at the top of the Layer List to find a specific layer type.
 You can also use the search bar to find a layer by name.